 “There was a really strong sense of community spirit.
 So there was not the competitiveness that you sometimes see in graduate programs.
 People really did seem to want everyone to succeed.”

-At Northeastern University, nationally-recognized digital humanities scholars, including Professor of the Practice Julia Flanders and Assistant Professor Ryan Cordell, teach graduate and undergraduate classes in DH and direct a variety of DH projects.
+At Northeastern University, nationally-recognized digital humanities scholars, including Professor of the Practice Julia Flanders and Associate Professor Ryan Cordell, teach graduate and undergraduate classes in DH and direct a variety of DH projects.
 Graduate students have opportunities to work on these projects and gain valuable professional experience in the field.

 Sarah became involved with Northeastern’s Digital Scholarship Group, first as an encoder for the Women Writers Project and then as a project team member with the Early Caribbean Digital Archive.
 Her work in digital humanities continues even after graduation, as she explores the intersections of early modern literature and the digital humanities.

 “This is a school that rewards genuine investment in developing your own professionalization and that can happen for different people in a lot of different ways.
 For me, when I started working for the Women Writers Project, it soon became clear that this was something I was really excited about, so I started to have more and more opportunities to get involved.”

 Sarah is now the Assistant Director for the Women Writers Project.
 “I’m impressed by how thoroughly Sarah is mastering not only the technical domain, but also the scholarly and strategic issues,” says WWP Director and Professor of the Practice Julia Flanders.
 “It’s also exciting that she is now mentoring another generation of graduate and undergraduate students.
 I think she has a special rapport and a valuable perspective to offer them, because of her recent experience as a graduate student herself.”